 Put all these together, and I could barely eat anything, couldn't speak, felt wretched, and gagged on my own throat every time I got out of bed.

-In the end it took 5 months to partially diagnose and a total of 3 years and two trips to the Mayo Clinic to properly diagnose, I was essentially bedridden for over 4 months, partially mute for well over a year, appetite-free for 6 months, at least somewhat nauseous for the large majority of two years, about 40 pounds (18kg) leaner trying very hard not to starve (110 pounds for a 5'10" male is disturbingly skinny), too weak to walk more than a block, and uncomfortable during nearly every waking moment between December 2005 and late 2007.
+In the end it took five months to partially diagnose and a total of nearly six years, two trips to the Mayo Clinic, and Stanford Medical Center to get a real, concrete diagnosis.
+I was essentially bedridden for over four months, partially mute for well over a year, appetite-free for six months, at least somewhat nauseous for the large majority of two years, about 40 pounds (18kg) leaner trying very hard not to starve (108 pounds for a 5'10" male is disturbingly skinny), too weak to walk more than a block, and uncomfortable during nearly every waking moment between December 2005 and late 2007.

 But, to quote the Plague Guy in Monty Python's Quest for the Holy Grail: "I'm not dead yet!
 I'm getting better!
 I feel happy!"

-The good news is that after finally figuring out more or less what's wrong there are some partially effective treatments that at least keep me from starving and out of bed and moving about.
+The good news is that after finally figuring out more or less what's wrong there were some partially effective treatments that at least kept me from starving and out of bed and moving about.
 Recovery has ben a slow process, but I regained the ability to speak toward the end of 2007 (thank God for a good speech therapist), as well as maintain a lean but healthy weight without tubes, and in 2008 I got back to work full time.
-I still have a perpetual sore/gaggy throat, and I eat about as much as a 5 year old, but I'm alive and actually living.
+A more accurate diagnosis and experimental drugs got me into a much more comfortable and halfway-normal condition in 2011.
+I still eat barely half of what someone my size should even on a good day, and my throat and stomach bother me from time to time, but I'm alive and actually living.